ivansglazunov/nextjs-hasura-auth/EVENTS.md

 ```

 **Available Options:**
-- `--init` - Create default event trigger definitions in the events directory
+- `--init` - Create default trigger definitions in the events directory
-- `--clean` - Remove security headers from event definitions (they will be added automatically during sync)
+- `--clean` - Remove security headers from trigger definitions (they will be added automatically during sync)

 **What the command does:**
 1. Loads all `.json` files from `/events` directory
-2. Validates each configuration
+2. Validates each configuration (Event Triggers and Cron Triggers)
 3. Creates/updates triggers in Hasura
 4. Adds security headers automatically
 5. Removes triggers that exist in Hasura but not locally